horizontalsystems/blockchain-crypto-guides/DeFi/1-defi-explained.md

 Decentralized Finance, or DeFi in short, describes a category of products which provide financial services but are not controlled by a centralized entity.

 > Traditional financial services like deposit accounts, money remittances, stock brokerages etc. are 'centralized'.
 There is a regulated legal entity that administers user's access to the service and keeps assets on behalf of the user.

->
+- Banks place minimum account balances, withdrawal caps and transfer limits on savings account.

+- Credit card issuers can cancel your card and service if they see any activity they deem suspicious.

+- Both banks and credit cards providers can freeze accounts for no apparent reason.

+- Offshore banks may seize uninsured savings in times of economic uncertainty.

+- Investment opportunities are often conditional and exclude most but the wealthiest members of society.

-> In DeFi, the same type of services are (generally) not governed by a centralized entity, not regulated, and operate autonomously without the need to be administered by a human.
+In DeFi, the same type of services are (generally) not governed by a centralized entity, not regulated, and operate autonomously without the need to be administered by a human.

-In general, DeFi services provide users with full control over the assets, and accessible to anyone worldwide, 24/7.
+In general, DeFi services provide its users with full control over the assets, and accessible to anyone worldwide, 24/7.
 DeFi services operate with cryptocurrency, usually Ethereum or some other Ethereum-based tokens.

+The majority of DeFi services take the form of decentralized apps, more commonly known as DApps.

 DeFi services generally built on top of [Ethereum](/token_guides/ethereum.md) blockchain.
 Thus, if you're new to Ethereum then it's recommended for you to go over the [Ethereum guide](/token_guides/ethereum.md) first.
 A good understanding of Ethereum, Smart Contracts and DApps is essential for this section.